Andrey4Gl/AB4Py/README.md

 =======

-This module was verified with python 2.7 and 3.6.
-In the March 3, 2019 issue was added an adaptation for python 2.7, a version check of python, and a check of the accessing the MacOs address book result.
+This module was verified with python 3.8.
+In the December 4, 2021 issue has lost support for python 2.7.
+If you need to use Python 2.7 you can clone previous issue.
+The comments in the code have been brought in line with PEP 257.
+PyCharm with virtual environment was used as IDE.
+However, it is run in an external terminal in order to comply with macOS contact access security policies.

 Special thanks to Vladimir Litovko and  Eugene Prusakov for testing, tips and support.